 There’s only one thing I don’t like to use olive oil for, oiling the grates on the grill.
 Even though heating olive oil isn’t unhealthy as some people think, there are other types of oil that have higher smoking points than extra virgin olive oil.
 Here’s the quick guide on oiling the grill grates.
 However, if you prefer grilling at medium temperatures, then you can use extra virgin olive oil for oiling the grill grates.

 Grilling With Olive Oil: Tips and Tricks

 Finally, let’s see how I like to use olive oil when grilling.
 Important to mention, I only use high-quality extra virgin olive oils, so keep that in mind!
 Also, even if you don’t like the taste of olive oil, it’s good to use it because of its health benefits.
 Here’s a quick guide on neutralizing the olive oil taste.

-When grilling, I use extra virgin olive oil for these things:
+When grilling, I mostly use extra virgin olive oil, or even flavored olive oil for these things: